 myuser@localhost:~$ scp test_file.txt test_host:/var/tmp/ Password: Password: Password:

-I use the same password I have used in the previous example but for some reason it doesn’t seem to be working…
+I’m using the same password I have used in the previous example.
+But for some reason it doesn’t seem to work…

 The reason is very simple!

-This time in the target we are not specifying the user, this means that in this case the scp command automatically uses the local Linux user myuser to connect to the remote host.
+This time in the target we are not specifying the user.
+This means that the scp command automatically uses the local Linux user myuser to connect to the remote host.

-This will only work if the user myuser also exists on the remote host.
-And this is not the case for the remote host I’m connecting to.
+This will only work if the user myuser also exists on the remote system.
+And this is not the case for the remote system I’m connecting to.

-Also, even if the user myuser exists on the target system, myuser on the local and on the target system might have a different password.
+Also, even if the user myuser exists on the target system, myuser on the local and on the target system might have different passwords.

-If we remove the path, the target becomes user@host: …
+If we remove the target path in the secure copy command, the target becomes user@host: …

 myuser@localhost:~$ scp test_file.txt test_user@test_host: Password: test_file.txt 100% 5 0.5KB/s 00:00